 Andreas Vesalius 1514 –1564The study of anatomy really kicked off with Andreas Vesalius, although the great painters and artists like Leonardo Da Vinci lent a hand with a pencil or brush.

 Andreas Vesalius a Flemish physician was born in Brussels in 1543 into a medical family and was encouraged from an early age to read about medical ideas and practice.
 He studied at Louvain University.

-Many who felt that drawings had little place in a scientific field frowned upon this practice.
-He continued however and in 1538 published a collection of labelled drawings entitled ‘Tabulae Sex’.
-236
+There were many who felt that drawings had little place in a scientific field frowned upon this practice.
+He continued however and in 1538 published a collection of labelled drawings entitled "Tabulae Sex".1

 Surgery and anatomy were then considered of little importance in comparison to the other branches of medicine.
 However, Vesalius believed that surgery had to be grounded in anatomy.